Salkantay Trek Difficulty: An Honest Review

 Slow and steady on day 1

-Over the four days leading up to Machu Picchu, you’ll trek a total of 74 km.
+Over the four days, you’ll trek a total of 74 km.
 That’s just under 20km per day.

 It’s not a flat trail, so the days are long and tough.
 We were hiking for 6 to 8 hours daily, and my legs took strain.